gbmhunter/NinjaCalc/README.md

 4. In IntelliJ, open the project settings, and point the projects JDK to installed version on your computer.
 5. Develop!

+[Scene Builder](http://gluonhq.com/labs/scene-builder/) can be great tool to install alongside IntelliJ for faster development of the JavaFX UI.

 # Making Your Own Calculators